The Star-Forming Main Sequence in JADES and CEERS at $z>1.4$: Investigating the Burstiness of Star Formation: Acknowledgements

 \section{Acknowledgements}

 We acknowledge the CEERS and JADES teams for their effort to design, execute, and make public their observational surveys.
-We would also like to thank Kate Whitaker, Zo\"e Haggard, James Bullock, and his research group for useful discussions.
+We would also like to thank Kate Whitaker, Zo\"e Haggard, James Bullock and his research group, as well as our anonymous reviewers for useful discussions that improved the quality of this work.
 We also acknowledge support from NASA grant JWST-GO-01914.
 This work is based on observations made with the NASA/ESA/CSA James Webb Space Telescope.
 The data were obtained from the Mikulski Archive for Space Telescopes at the Space Telescope Science Institute, which is operated by the Association of Universities for Research in Astronomy, Inc., under NASA contract NAS5-03127 for JWST.
 Data were also obtained from the DAWN JWST Archive maintained by the Cosmic Dawn Center.
-The specific observations analyzed can be accessed via \dataset[DOI: 10.17909/z7p0-8481]{https://archive.stsci.edu/doi/resolve/resolve.html?doi=10.17909/z7p0-8481} and \dataset[DOI: 10.17909/8tdj-8n28]{https://archive.stsci.edu/doi/resolve/resolve.html?doi=10.17909/8tdj-8n28}.
+The specific observations analyzed can be accessed via \dataset[DOI: 10.17909/z7p0-8481]{https://archive.stsci.edu/doi/resolve/resolve.html?doi=10.17909/z7p0-8481}, \dataset[DOI: 10.17909/8tdj-8n28]{https://archive.stsci.edu/doi/resolve/resolve.html?doi=10.17909/8tdj-8n28}, \dataset[DOI: 10.17909/gdyc-7g80]{https://archive.stsci.edu/doi/resolve/resolve.html?doi=10.17909/gdyc-7g80}, and \dataset[DOI: 10.17909/fsc4-dt61]{https://archive.stsci.edu/doi/resolve/resolve.html?doi=10.17909/fsc4-dt61}.

 \facilities{\it JWST, HST}